Double virtual QCD corrections to $t\bar{t}+$jet production at the LHC: Introduction

-In this article we complete the analytic reconstruction of the leading colour two-loop amplitudes in all relevant channels using the previously identified special function basis and finite-field reconstruction techniques.
-These amplitudes are subsequently inserted into the colour- and spin-summed double virtual hard function, for which we must include additional permutations of the Feynman integral topologies.
+In this article we complete the analytic reconstruction of the leading-colour two-loop helicity amplitudes in all relevant channels using the previously identified special function basis and finite-field reconstruction techniques.
+These amplitudes retain the full spin information, enabling the treatment of top-quark decays.
+The amplitudes are subsequently inserted into the colour- and spin-summed double virtual hard function, for which we must include additional permutations of the Feynman integral topologies.
 We construct a system of differential equations for the full set of special functions contributing to the hard function, and present a new strategy for its numerical integration.

-The evaluation of Feynman integrals (or the special functions that they may be written in terms of) through numerical integration of their differential equations has been a successful method in the past~\cite{Boughezal:2007ny,Czakon:2008zk}.
+The evaluation of Feynman integrals (or the special functions that they may be written in terms of) through numerical integration of their differential equations has been a successful method in the past, with its first applications in refs.~\cite{Boughezal:2007ny,Czakon:2008zk}.
 In this article we present a modified strategy able to handle new features appearing in the differential equation, specifically the appearance of square roots as well as the large size of the system, for the special function basis of the hard function.
-This strategy to evaluate the hard functions is implemented in a \texttt{C++} library such that our results are ready for immediate deployment in phenomenological studies~\cite{letter}.
+This strategy to evaluate the hard functions is implemented in a \texttt{C++} library such that our results are ready for immediate deployment in phenomenological studies~\cite{Badger:2025ilt}.

 Our article is organised as follows: We first detail the colour decomposition into partial amplitudes, classification of ultraviolet and infrared singularities and definition of the hard function in \cref{sec:partial}.
 We then describe the computation of the helicity amplitudes using the four-dimensional projector method and integral reduction over finite fields in \cref{sec:helamps}.
 Special functions and the new evaluation strategy are discussed in \cref{sec:specfuncs}.
 We then present some benchmark results and cross checks together with the \texttt{C++} implementation of the amplitudes in \cref{sec:res} before reaching our conclusions.
 Analytic results and the \texttt{C++} implementation of the hard functions are included with the ancillary files~\cite{zenodo}.